Product roadmaps that teams can actually follow

 • Bulk-update dates and fields before a roadmap review

-The grid view feels familiar if you’re used to spreadsheets, but stays connected to your timeline views so you only maintain one source of truth.
+The grid view feels familiar if you are used to spreadsheets, but it stays connected to your timeline views and works even better when you add custom fields for owner, phase, status, or area.

 Screenshot of user interface assigning a phase to a roadmap timeline event.